kartha01/IBMPartnerDemo/Data30.md

 ## The AI Ladder and how Cloud Pak for Data
 <iframe width="560" height="315" src="https://www.youtube.com/embed/pN_cZq-ov6Y" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-## Provision the Control plane or lite assembly
+## Provision the Control plane using IBM Cloud tile
 1. **Click** ***Catalog***
 1. **Click** ***Software***
 1. **Filter** on ***Analytics*** or In the search box **enter** ***Cloud Pak*** and press **enter**.
 This should list the available Cloud Paks that can be provisioned.
 In these instructions, you are going to install ***Cloud Pak for Data***.